Overview of Duloxetine Duloxetine is a prescription medicine used to treat depression, anxiety, and certain types of chronic pain conditions like fibromyalgia and nerve pain. It works by helping to balance chemicals in the brain called serotonin and norepinephrine, which affect mood and how your bod

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with duloxetine:
+Check interactions with Duloxetine:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.